stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

 While continuing to work on the Wikipedia API Improvement Project, we have completed significant enhancements to the Google Cloud Logging implementation, greatly improving observability, security monitoring, and performance analysis capabilities.
 We are now evaluating the Terraform Monitoring Configuration PR (#158), which adds comprehensive Terraform support for infrastructure management and monitoring.
 Additionally, we have successfully set up a local SonarQube instance for code quality analysis to improve the project's overall code quality and identify potential issues.
+We are also currently working on PR #194, which extends the Terraform monitoring configuration with vector database logging metrics and views.

+### PR #194 - VectorDB Logging Metric and View

+PR #194 extends the Terraform monitoring configuration to include logging metrics specifically for the vector database operations.
+The implementation includes:

+- **Vector Database Logging Metric**: Added a new log-based metric that captures vector database-specific logs
+- **Dedicated Log Bucket and View**: Created a dedicated log bucket with a 30-day retention policy and a specialized view for vector database logs
+- **Updated Outputs**: Added outputs for the new vector database metrics and view
+- **Documentation Updates**: Updated the documentation to mention the new vector database logging capabilities

+However, there are several issues that need to be addressed:

+1. **Dashboard Integration Missing**: While the metric is created, it's not visualized in the monitoring dashboard
+1. **Incomplete Monitoring Implementation**: No alerting policies or detailed operational metrics for vector database operations
+1. **Documentation Gaps**: Limited explanation of vector database metrics and their usage

+These issues need to be fixed to ensure comprehensive monitoring of vector database operations and proper integration with the existing monitoring system.

 ### Terraform Monitoring Configuration (PR #158)